mytrout/Pipelines/docs/pipelines-core-breaking-changes-4-0-0.md

 This MAJOR release will support .NET 8.0 and .NET 9.0

 .NET 10 will release in NOVEMBER 2025.
-The libraries should be upgraded (with a Minor Release) to include .NET 10.0 in NOVEMBER/DECEMBER 2025.
+The libraries should be upgraded with a MINOR Release to include .NET 10.0 in NOVEMBER/DECEMBER 2025.
 This Minor Release will support .NET 8.0, .NET 9.0, and .NET 10.0